kubernetes-sigs/gateway-api/geps/gep-3793/index.md

     `spec.isDefault` set to `true` is relatively straightforward.

-    In this case, every Gateway with `spec.isDefault` set to `true` would simply refuse to accept Routes with no `parentRefs` specified, behaving as if no Gateway has been chosen as the default.
-Each Gateway would also update its `status` with a `condition` of type `DefaultGateway` and `status` false to indicate that it is not the default Gateway, for
+    In this case, every Gateway with `spec.isDefault` set to `true` would treat `defaultOK` as `false` in every Route, behaving as if no Gateway had `spec.isDefault` set.
+Each Gateway would also update its `status` with a `condition` of type `DefaultGateway` and `status` false to indicate that it is not the default Gateway, for example:
-    example:

     ```yaml
     status: